shzoghby/business-hours-api/README.md

 npm run dev
 ```

-5. Copy the api url https://localhost:3000/api/business-hours to use in your app
+3. Copy the api url https://localhost:3000/api/business-hours (or its ngrok) to use in your app

 ---